Voilett-Roze/asus/Generating-OpenVPN-keys-using-Easy-RSA.md

 It is possible to generate your certificates on the router itself if you don't have access to a Linux machine, or if you don't have a Windows client installed with Easy-RSA.
 Easy-RSA is a simple to use environment that is bundled with OpenVPN, and has been included in Asuswrt-Merlin.

 ### Setting up the environment
 The first step is to initialize your work environment.
-Ideally this should be done on a USB disk, but it can be done in /tmp (make sure you DO keep a copy of everything generated there, because it will be lost the next time you reboot the router!).
+Ideally this should be done on a USB disk (formatted to ext2, ext3 or ext4 (for ARM-based devices)), but it can be done in /tmp (make sure you DO keep a copy of everything generated there, because it will be lost the next time you reboot the router!).
 For this example, we will be using a USB disk mounted under /mnt/sda1.
 First, copy the easy-rsa scripts by running the following command:

 `setuprsa.sh /mnt/sda1`